Makeup with Eczema or Psoriasis: What Works, What to Avoid & How to Apply Safely

 FAQs: Makeup, eczema & psoriasis

-Is makeup bad for eczema?
+Is makeup bad for eczema and psoriasis?

-Can makeup cause psoriasis flare-ups?
+Can makeup cause eczema and psoriasis flare-ups?

 It can contribute to irritation if it contains harsh ingredients or is applied aggressively.